Thyroid hormone replacement therapy

 If you have had surgery to remove your thyroid gland, you will need to take hormone replacement therapy.

-Keeping your body functioning at the correct speed
+- keep your body functioning at the correct speed (metabolism)

-Without hormone replacement tablets you would develop the signs and symptoms of hypothyroidism.
+Hormone replacement tablets help to prevent the signs and symptoms of hypothyroidism.
 These include:

 - weight gain